 Try shaking out your clothes when you remove them from the washer.
-Beware: you’ll hear a loud snapping sound when you do this – it’s kind of cool!
-Now, this will help prevent wrinkles and save drying time.
+This will help prevent wrinkles and save drying time.

 Load It Up

-It’s also best to dry full loads of laundry, as opposed to a few items at a time, as it’s more efficient.
-Try not to overload the dryer, since it needs room to tumble to reduce wrinkles and dry faster.
-Add in dryer balls to help increase efficiency of the dry time as well as beat out static cling.
+It’s also best to dry full loads of laundry as opposed to a few items at a time.
+That being said, try not to overload the dryer, it needs room to tumble so as to reduce wrinkles and dry completely.
+As a bonus tip, I like to add in dryer balls to help increase efficiency as well as beat out static cling.

-Make sure you always read the labels, since some items may need to skip the dryer, others will need to be dried on low or fluff instead of high.
-For bulkier items like bedding, you can try adding dryer balls to help move items around better as it dries.
+Make sure you always read the labels—some items may need to skip the dryer.
+Other garments will need to be dried on low (or fluff) instead of high heat.
+For bulkier items like bedding, you can, once again, try adding dryer balls to help move items around better as they dry.

 Putting It All Away

-Always remember to remove clothes from the dryer as soon as possible to prevent wrinkles and either fold or hang them up.
+Always remember to remove clothes from the dryer as soon as possible to prevent wrinkles and either fold or hang them up immediately.

 Organize your baskets by room or family member to make sure it gets to the right person.
 Determine a delivery system that works best.

-Maybe one family member collects the items from the dryer and sorts it for each family member, and another family member folds and places in the right person’s basket, on their bed, etc. However you decide to do it, the biggest time saver will be to share the work load.
+Maybe one family member collects items from the dryer and sorts them, while another folds and places them in the right person’s basket or on their bed, etc. However you decide to do it, the biggest time saver will be to share the work load.
 Delegate tasks to kids or a partner to get clothes folded and put away quickly.
 With kids, you can make it into a game, like who can pair the most socks in 15 minutes or who can hang their clothes the fastest.
 The more hands on deck, the less daunting the task will be!
-Leaving it to one person is not reasonable given how much laundry a family goes through in a week’s time.
+Leaving it to one person is not reasonable given how much laundry a family goes through in an average week.

-Believe it or not, laundry machines need a little loving, too.
+Believe it or not, laundry machines need a little love too.
 If you’ve ever been the victim of long drying times or a moldy smelling machine, these tips will benefit you.

 Remember to clean the lint trap after each drying cycle.
 It’s a good idea to vacuum it out monthly to keep it running smoothly and efficiently.